mitul3737/Certification-Preparation-Directory/HashiCorp/Terraform_Associate/README.md

 ![alt text](image-1.png)

-An S3 object in AWS might be created like this
+For example, An S3 object in AWS might be created like this

 ![alt text](image-2.png)